 The Kumbor military base in Montenegro, on the Adriatic coast, was one of the former Yugoslavia’s biggest military bases.
 The large-scale redevelopment project aimed at transforming it into a holiday resort.
 The project will also comprise of 550 residential villas, 150 commercial outlets and spa and sports facilities.

-CampbellReith’s engineers worked on this project together with a major international developer.
-The multidisciplinary team of engineers provided structural, civil, environmental, geotechnical and transportation services.
+CampbellReith’s engineers worked on this project together with a major international developer, and provided structural, civil, environmental, geotechnical and transportation services.

 The 60-acre site that included nearly 5,000 army and navy personnel, was littered with asbestos-laden barracks, radar towers, crumbling concrete administrative buildings and skeletal airplane hangars.